open-cogsci/osdoc/content/pages/manual/forms/variables.md

 Here there are two `checkbox`es with the text 'A' and 'B'.
 Both part of the same group, called '1'.
 Both have the same response variable, called `my_response_var`.
 If 'A' is checked, `my_response_var` will be 'A'.
 If 'B' is checked, `my_response_var` will be 'B'.
 If neither is checked, `my_response_var` will be 'no'.
 Note that only one `checkbox` in the same group can be checked, so `my_response_var` will *never* be 'A;B' in this example.

+Now let's consider the same script, with the sole difference that the two `checkbox`es are not part of a group:

 ~~~
 widget 0 0 1 1 checkbox text="A" var="my_response_var"
 widget 1 0 1 1 checkbox text="B" var="my_response_var"
 widget 1 1 1 1 button text="Next"
 ~~~

-Now let's consider the same script, with the sole difference that the two `checkbox`es are not part of a group.
 In this case, the situation is much like described above, with the exception that both `checkbox`es can be checked at the same time, in which case `my_response_var` will be set to 'A;B'.

+You cannot use the same response variable for `checkbox`es in different groups.

 ### image